DenysBorysiuk/barbershop/README.md

   - 1200px.

 - BEM methodology to build a website
-- For writing styles, used the Mobile First approach .
+- For writing styles, used the Mobile First approach.